 |1||Redskins||L 6 - 24||1||1||0||1||0||0|

-· Voted to his seventh straight Pro Bowl in 2017; has been selected to the Pro Bowl six times at cornerback (2012-17) and once as a kick returner (2011).
-Joined Hall of Famers Jim Brown and Barry Sanders as the only players in NFL history to be chosen to seven Pro Bowls before their 28th birthday.
-Peterson is the only player in team history to be selected to the Pro Bowl in each of his first seven NFL seasons.
-Also joins Hall of Famer Rod Woodson as the only NFL players ever to be selected to the Pro Bowl as both a defender and kick returner.
+- Voted to his eighth straight Pro Bowl in 2018; has been selected to the Pro Bowl seven times at cornerback (2012-18) and once as a kick returner (2011).
+Joined Hall of Famers Jim Brown and Barry Sanders as the only players in NFL history to be chosen to eight Pro Bowls before their 29th birthday.
+Peterson is the only player in team history to be selected to the Pro Bowl in each of his first eight NFL seasons and his eight consecutive Pro Bowl selections are a franchise record.

-· After starting all 16 games in 2017, has now started all 112 games over his first seven seasons, having never missed a game in his NFL career.
+- After starting all 16 games in 2018, started all 128 games over his first eight seasons, never missing a game in his NFL career.
 According to the Elias Sports Bureau, became the first Cardinals player since at least the 1970 NFL-AFL merger to start 100+ consecutive games to begin his career.

-· In 112 games over his first seven NFL seasons, has recorded 322 tackles, 21 INTs (one returned for a TD), two sacks, 97 passes defensed, a forced fumble and two fumble recoveries.
+- In 128 games over his first eight NFL seasons, has recorded 373 tackles, 23 INTs (one returned for a TD), three sacks, 102 passes defensed, a forced fumble and three fumble recoveries.

-· Only eight players in franchise history have more career INTs than Peterson (21).
+- Only seven players in franchise history have more career INTs than Peterson (23).

-· Only three current NFL players – San Francisco’s Richard Sherman (32), Oakland’s Reggie Nelson (27) and Baltimore’s Eric Weddle (23) have more INTs than Peterson, dating back to his rookie season in 2011.
+- Only two current NFL players – San Francisco’s Richard Sherman (32) and Oakland’s Reggie Nelson (29) have more INTs than Peterson (23), dating back to his rookie season in 2011.